 I use the strategy to help grown-ups get beyond fluffy vision statements or fuzzy aspirational goals.
 By doodling a picture, we begin to make the concept concrete.
 Labeling specific aspects of the drawing brings additional detail to the picture.
 And the caption pulls it all together into a cohesive statement.
 It's faster and less painful than approaching this as a round-robin brainstorm or a writing exercise -- and it surfaces better ideas.

 How to use the Draw-Label-Caption strategy

 The idea isn't to do an art activity, so I model the strategy before turning the group loose.
-Here's my drawing from a recent board retreat I facilitated, which clearly shows how low the "drawing" bar needs to be.
+The image at the top of this post is my drawing from a board retreat I facilitated, which clearly shows how low the "drawing" bar needs to be.
+The process is simple:

 Looking for a facilitator for your next workshop or retreat?
 Email me!